Wm. Knabe & Co.: Wm. Knabe & Co.

-In 1866, Wm Knabe & Co. introduced their agraffe treble with agraffes threaded into a heavier piece of brass instead of directly into the iron frame.
+In 1866, Wm Knabe & Co. introduced their agraffe treble, a piano whose agraffe was threaded into a heavier piece of brass instead of directly into the iron frame.

-By 1866 they employed about 230 workmen and manufactured about a thousand pianos a year, including uprights as well as squares and grands, producing as many as thirty pianos a week.
-The factory was equipped with a 30 hp steam engine, as well as steam powered elevators and drying rooms, and had been augmented with a second 40 ft wide building where grand cases, sounding boards, and actions were manufactured and cases varnished and iron frames gilded.
-Further additions and a cupola completed the factory in 1869, fronting 210 feet (64 m) on Eutaw street and 165 feet (50 m) on West street.
+By 1866, the company employed about 230 workmen and manufactured about a thousand pianos a year,—up to 30 a week—including uprights, squares, and grands.
+The factory was equipped with a 30 hp steam engine, as well as steam-powered elevators and drying rooms, and had been augmented with a second 40 ft wide building where grand cases, sounding boards, and actions were manufactured and cases varnished and iron frames gilded.
+Further additions and a cupola completed the factory, which in 1869 fronted 210 feet (64 m) on Eutaw Street and 165 feet (50 m) on West Street.
 Their sales ranked third in the United States, after Steinway & Sons of New York and Chickering & Sons of Boston, and by 1870 their output was estimated to be about forty pianos a week, priced between $600 and $2,000.

 In 1873, Wm.
 Knabe & Co. established their own warerooms at 112 Fifth Avenue in New York.
 They exhibited grand, square, and upright pianos as well as a Tschudi & Broadwood harpsichord at the 1876 Centennial Exposition in Philadelphia, and due to the revised awards system they claimed highest honors along with many of their coexhibitors.
-In 1882 they delivered a rosewood concert grand to the White House for President Chester A. Arthur.
+In 1882, they delivered a rosewood concert grand to the White House for President Chester A. Arthur.